adamw7/tools/README.md

 mvn install
 ```
 # Releasing
-In order to release a new version - 0.X you need to:
+In order to release a new version - X you need to:
-1. Change the version to 0.X in all pom.xml
+1. Change the revision property to X in root pom.xml
 2. Commit and push
 3. Check if all builds pass
 4. Release and mark as latest in GitHub